 He was Parliamentary Under Secretary of State at the Department of Social Security in 1994-95, responsible for pensions, fraud, and deregulation.
 Prior to that, he served as Government Whip for two years.

 James was born in 1952.
-He is married to Emma.
-They have four children and live in Mortimer with several dogs, a couple of Alpaca and an elderly pony.
+He is married to Emma, the Deputy Senior District Judge of England and Wales.
+They have four children and live in Mortimer with several dogs.

 James was called to the bar in 1975, and practised as a barrister until 1992.
 His interests include his family, music and skiing.